Early years pupil premium

 - Working Tax Credit run-on, which is paid for four weeks after they stop qualifying for Working Tax Credit

-If the parent confirms they are eligible for one or more of the benefits, they will need to enter the following details in the EYPP parent details form for providers.
+If the parent confirms they are eligible for one or more of the benefits, they will need to enter the following details to the parent/carer agreement form.
 These details will then be entered on the 'Carer Details' tab of the child record on the provider portal at headcount.
 See the provider portal headcount and EYPP user guide.
 Any approved funding for EYPP will be added to the headcount payment for the term and the amount can be viewed in the Payment Report issued to you once payment has been made.

 - Parent's forename and surname